 1. Who Is Charles Darlin – Charles Darwin Introduction

-- Charles Darwin (1809-1882) was a naturalist who first theorised that different species of life have the same ancestor, evolving over time.
-This theory of evolution is now the base of biological sciences.
+- Charles Darwin (1809-1882) was a naturalist who first theorized that different species of life have the same ancestor, evolving.
+This theory of evolution is now the basis of biological sciences.

 - Charles Darwin was a also prominent English biologist.
 He was born in 1809 and died in 1882.

-- His theory on evolution is today an important concept which further scientific facts and discoveries are based on.
+- His theory on evolution is today an important concept on which further scientific facts and discoveries are based.

 2. Charles Darwin Full Name

 - The full name of Charles Darwin is Charles Robert Darwin.

 3. What Is Charles Darwin Known For

 - Charles Darwin is best known for his great contribution to science; the theory of evolution.

 - This widely accepted theory is now the foundation of the science of life.